-• Tocilizumab by intravenous infusion
+- Tocilizumab by intravenous infusion

 Tocilizumab should be given as a single intravenous infusion over 60 minutes in 100ml sodium chloride 0.9%.
-A second dose may be given \geq 12 and <24 hours later if, in the opinion of the attending clinician, the patient's condition has not improved.

-Anakinra subcutaneously or intravenously once daily for 7 days or discharge (if sooner).
-NB Appliate will be evaluated from the randomization of shildren v10 kg in weight
+A second dose may be given ≥12 and <24 hours later if, in the opinion of the attending clinician, the patient's condition has not improved. - Anakinra subcutaneously or intravenously once daily for 7 days or discharge (if sooner). - NB Anakinra will be excluded from the randomisation of children <10 kg in weight.